Big River Golf Course

 General Course DescriptionBig River golf

 An 18-hole municipal public course in Umatilla, about 40 miles northwest of Pendleton, where some holes provide you with a view of the Columbia River and McNary Dam.
 Big River Golf Course is unusual in so far as the first three holes are all par 3s, followed by two par 5s.
 The back 9 is materially harder and longer than the front.
-Overall, the course is flat and park like, with trees being the main issue – some encroach the fairways and some are in the middle of the fairway, blocking the green.
+Overall, the course is flat and park like, with trees being the main issue.
 There are a few traps and some doglegs as well.
-Mixed fairways are well maintained but have bare spots.
+Mixed fairways are well maintained.
 Greens are often small and mounded but hold well and are pretty true and consistent.
 Forward tees provide shorter distances and better angles.
 Flat and compact (although the hole routing can be confusing), it is a nice walk.

 Course History